IanBoyanZhang/MasteringRTOS/README.md

 ```
 It will keep polling for the semaphore until it is available

+**Do not use binary semaphore for mutual exclusion**

+A higher priority task dependant on the lower priority task (Priority inversion)

+## Advantage of Mutex over Binary Semaphore

+- Priority Inheritance

+mutexes and binary semaphores are very similar the only major difference is mutexes automatically provide a basic 'priority inheritance' mechanism

+Priority inheritance is a technique by which mutex minimizes the negative effects of inversion.
+Mutex can not fix the priority inversion problem completely but it surely lessen its impact

+Lower priority task acquires the priority that means inherits the priority of highest priority task executes and releases the key, then it comes back to medium priority task

+Most of the RTOS including FreeRTOS mutex implementation implements priority inheritance feature.

+Since mutex has all these features to avoid priority inversion, the memory consumed by mutex service may be higher than the binary semaphore

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)